-Name Category Date Target Health education Physical & mental health Tue., May 24 4th period Sofatry advantion Safety education (common) Wed., April 6 All new students Safety education Safety education (experiment) 4th-5th periods
+Name Category Date Target Health education Physical & mental health Tue., May 23 4th period Safety education Safety education (common) Thurs Amil (Ath 5th mariada All new students surety education Safety education (experiment) Thurs., April 6 4th-5th periods experiments.

-^{2} Students who do not take medical checkups in the category of "RI/X-ray" are not allowed to engage in radiation experiments.
+^{2} Students who do not take medical checkups in the category of "RI/X-ray" are not allowed to engage in radiation

-^{3} Students who do not take medical checkups in the category of "Gene recombination" are not allowed to engage in gene recombination experiments.
+3 Students who do not take medical checkups in the category of "Gene recombination" are not allowed to engage in gene recombination experiments.